Black Forest and Alsace Fly & Drive

 BASEL AIRPORT - Telephone: 410848445522

-FLUGHAFEN BASEL MULHOUSE, FLUGHAFEN BASEL-M POSTFACH 142
+FLUGHAFEN BASEL MULHOUSE, POSTFACH 142, FLUGHAFEN BASEL-M POSTFACH 142

 Opening hours: 07:00 - 23:00